 AHCCCS Works Community Engagement Program

-Program to begin no sooner than Jan.
-1, 2020 for members ages 19-49 who are not exempt
+Program to begin no sooner than Summer 2020

 When people engage in their communities—through employment, education, skills training, or volunteering—they are more likely to experience improved health outcomes.